Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Research and Clinical TrialsSee how Mayo Clinic research and clinical trials advance the science of medicine and improve patient care.
 Explore now.

 Visit Our SchoolsEducators at Mayo Clinic train tomorrow’s leaders to deliver compassionate, high-value, safe patient care.
 Choose a degree.

 Professional ServicesExplore Mayo Clinic’s many resources and see jobs available for medical professionals.
 Get updates.

 Give to Mayo ClinicHelp set a new world standard in care for people everywhere.
 Give now.

 Eating a low-fiber diet will limit your bowel movements and help ease diarrhea or other symptoms of abdominal conditions, such as abdominal pain.
 Once your digestive system has returned to normal, you can slowly reintroduce fiber into your diet.

 Because a low-fiber diet restricts what you can eat, it can be difficult to meet your nutritional needs.
-Therefore you should use a low-fiber diet only as long as directed by your doctor.
-If you must stay on this diet for a longer time, consult a registered dietitian to make sure your nutritional needs are being met.
+You should use a low-fiber diet only as long as directed by your doctor.
+If you must continue eating this diet for a longer time, consult a registered dietitian to make sure your nutritional needs are being met.